From Mass to Form

 Glossary

-The key terms — Interaction, Mass, Form, Protocol, Action, the One Interaction — each defined exactly as the theory uses them.
+The key terms — Interaction, Propagation, Mass, Form, Protocol, Action, the One Interaction — each defined exactly as the theory uses them.

 Why a new theory?